Sce-Q/Finance-Tracker/Report.md

 # 1. Introduction
-## What is your application?:
-* The application is a personal finance tracker called "FinanceTracker" that allows users to manage their expenses.
-It is a command-line interface (CLI) program written in Python.
+* The goal of this coursework is to design and implement a personal finance tracker application that allows users to manage their expenses.
+The topic of this project is "Personal Finance Tracker" and the application is a command-line interface (CLI) program written in Python.
-## How to run the program?:
+* The application, called "FinanceTracker", allows users to add themselves to the system, record their expenses, remove expenses, and view their expense history.
+The program stores the data in a JSON file, which is loaded and saved as needed.
 * To run the program, simply execute the Python script.
-## How to use the program?:
-* The program provides a menu-driven interface that allows users to add themselves to the system, record their expenses, remove expenses, view their expense history, or exit the program.
+The program will then prompt the user to choose an option from the menu.
+The user can add a user, add an expense, remove an expense, print the expense history, or exit the program.

 # 2. Body/Analysis
 The program implements the following functional requirements: